Nostr Server

 }

-Still to do: edit the config file with the address of the relay etc (first 3 lines mostly) plus the contact address etc. Set up the router, set up the subdomain and point to the orange pi.
+Still to do: edit the config file with the address of the relay etc. (first 3 lines mostly) plus the contact address etc. Set up the router, set up the subdomain and point to the Orange Pi.

-output from docker compose up command:
+output from the docker compose up command:

 andy@orangepi5:~/nostr-relay$ sudo docker compose up -d